Generic name: nitroglycerin [ NYE-troe-GLI-ser-in ]

 flushing (sudden warmth, redness, or tingly feeling);

 headache, dizziness; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Nitromist?

-medicine to treat depression or mental illness; or
+medicine to treat depression or psychiatric illness;

-This list is not complete and many other drugs can interact with nitroglycerin.
+This list is not complete and many other drugs may interact with nitroglycerin.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about NitroMist (nitroglycerin)

 - Check interactions